-- The accounting concentration prepares students by enhancing the skills of individuals who are seeking or are currently employed in accounting-related positions.
+- The Applied Accounting concentration prepares students by enhancing the skills of individuals who are seeking or are currently employed in accounting-related positions.

-- The marketing concentration offers students a wide range of business courses including business concepts, marketing, promotion, selling, or management.
+- The Marketing Management concentration offers students a wide range of business courses including business concepts, marketing, promotion, selling, or management.

 Program graduates are equipped with the office and management skills necessary to become productive and responsible leaders in today’s workplace.

 The mission of the Administrative Specialist program is to empower our students to better their lives and to contribute positively to the employers and communities in which they work and live.
 Students will utilize current technology to develop new skills and attributes required for successful entry into the office support field.